arag1/CollabIncNewGradRepo/README.md

   Experiment 2.
 NodeJS- Having trouble running certain packages Experiment 3.
 Embedded Javascript within HTML - This took a lot of time and research which involved using the FileReader package to parse the csv files
 Some other methods that I used was CSVtoArray and x to output the necessary list of emails.
 Even though this take-home exam took a while, it was truly fantastic and rewarding!
+You can easily run the test.html in a browser (Google Chrome preferablly).